 A student who changes programs must submit a written request for a program change and sign a new enrollment agreement.
+Students changing programs will not be charged for another application fee, nor will they be charged an administrative fee for changing programs.
 All coursework that applies to the new program will be used in the calculation of satisfactory academic progress, including both the cumulative grade average and incremental completion rate.